Creating Context Menus for Apps¶

 To enable the user to configure a state machine in Desk a context menu is defined, which leads the user step-by-step through the configuration.
 Those context menus can be implemented using HTML5, CSS3 and JavaScript.
 To support dynamic markup, KnockoutJS with its data binding and component system is utilized.
 The basics about employed mechanisms like binding handlers and the binding context can be found in the knockout documentation.

-To attach a context menu to an App, the contextMenu
+To attach a context menu to an App, the contextMenu field of the App's

 then be rendered as a context menu in Desk.
 Context menus are mainly navigable